– Matthew 25:35-36

 The ACTS Charter

 In 2010, the Aspley Uniting Church established a ministry to support people in need.
 It operates under the title of ACTS (Aspley Caring Through Service) and is a registered charitable institution for which donations are tax deductible.
 Its Board of Management is appointed by the Church Council.
 The ACTS Charter, as approved by the Commissioner of Taxation, is to make direct financial gifts to people in need anywhere within Australia, with priority being given to those who live beyond the boundaries of the Aspley Uniting Church.
+As well, ACTS may also consider making direct contributions to a charity organisation for the specific purpose of helping a person or persons residing outside of Australia.
 ACTS cannot make a gift to another charity for use for its general funding.
 It can, however, make a gift to a charity for the specific purpose of helping a person or persons who have been nominated by that charity as having a special need.
 If it so chooses, ACTS can own and operate a kitchen that provides meals to those living in poverty or it can fund meals provided by another kitchen for a nominated number of persons.
 ACTS has initially funded people whose lives have been impacted by situations such as these Homelessness Domestic and Family Violence Elder Abuse Unemployment Natural Disasters such as Droughts, Floods and Bush Fires Financial stress Out of the ordinary health costs Single Parents unable to meet basic needs Children who go to School without breakfast Refugees and Asylum seekers ACTS is not restricted just to meeting those needs.
 It constantly seeks to find new avenues of service to humanity.
 ACTS does not receive any government funding.
 Currently, its funds come solely from fundraising by the congregation of the Aspley Uniting Church, but it can raise funds from the wider community if it has the capacity to do so.
 ACTS has no administrative and fundraising costs except for transaction charges levied by financial institutions.
 100% of its gifts are used to meet its Charter.The ACTS Annual Report for 2019 can be found here: ACTS Annual Report 2019.

 PARTNERS IN ACTS MINISTRY